megalithic/qmk_firmware/keyboards/dz60/keymaps/megalithic/README.md

 # megalithic (megakeys)

-A macOS-specific keymap for [DZ60](https://kbdfans.cn/products/dz60-60-pcb) configured in a standard 60% ANSI layout, with a split space bar with center F19.
+A macOS-specific keymap for [DZ60](https://kbdfans.cn/products/dz60-60-pcb) configured in a standard 60% ANSI layout, with a split space bar with center Hyper (F19).

 ### Setup